kubevela/kubevela/design/vela-core/workflow_policy.md

 | 10 | 512 | 25.6 | 25 |
 | ... | ... | ... | ... |

-If the workflow step is `waiting`, the max backoff time is `60s`, you can change it by setting `MaxWorkflowWaitBackoffTime`.

-If the workflow step is `failed`, the max backoff time is `300s`, you can change it by setting `MaxWorkflowFailedBackoffTime`.

 #### Failed Workflow Steps

 If the workflow step is `failed`, it means that there may be some error in the workflow step, like some cue errors.

 > Note that if the workflow step is unhealthy, the workflow step will be marked as `wait` but not `failed` and it will wait for healthy.

-For this case, we will retry the workflow step 10 times by default, and if the workflow step is still `failed`, we will suspend this workflow, and it's message will be `The workflow suspends automatically because the failed times of steps have reached the limit`.
+For this case, we will retry the workflow step 10 times by default, and if the workflow step is still `failed`, we will terminate this workflow, and it's message will be `The workflow terminates automatically because the failed times of steps have reached the limit`.
 You can change the retry times by setting `MaxWorkflowStepErrorRetryTimes`.

-After the workflow is suspended, we can change the workflow step to make it work, and then use `vela workflow resume <workflow-name>` to resume it.

 ## Implementation